Mohamedkhaled81/El-Maktaba/README.md

 # El-Maktaba [ Book E-commerce ]

-Welcome to El-Maktaba, a Book E-commerce project where you can explore and purchase a wide range of books.
+Welcome to El-Maktaba, a Book E-commerce project where you can explore and purchase a wide range of CS books.

 ## Disclaimer